Nominating and Corporate Governance Committee Charter

 Conflicts of Interest

-- Reviewing and approving the Company's Standards of Business Conduct and Code of Ethics for Principal Executive Officer and Senior Financial Officers and Managers;
+- Reviewing and approving the Company's Code of Business Conduct and Ethics for all personnel;

 - Considering questions of possible conflicts of interest of Board members and of corporate officers; and